onqtam/headjack/src/motivation/problems.md

 Users are usually locked-in and effectively have no [voice and exit](https://twitter.com/balajis/status/1548725591687303168) either because:
 - the network effects are insurmountable for incumbents and there are no alternatives
 - or if they leave for an alternative service they'd lose all their connections, audience & reputation and would have to start from scratch

+> "I think it might be reasonable to believe that single monolithic companies shouldn’t have monopolies on certain data that practically guarantees user lock-in.
+And that the internet might be better if some data were made completely open and available to any developer who wants to build on it while ensuring that the data can’t be edited by anyone that isn’t supposed to be able to edit it." - [source](https://mirror.xyz/0xE4f646F0Be4fF5ce185540F5366295f91d75b65D/-xpmr7ceHmi5Hqsl7zRtig9ph_dtCvWjZOoWOVN0bcg)

+> "Twitter was supposed to be a protocol allowing anyone to build products and services on top of it that drive value back to the parent company and investors.
+But it wasn’t a real protocol.
+It only pretended to be.
+As soon as the people behind the scenes changed their minds about what they wanted Twitter to be, the “protocol” side of Twitter got shut down.
+While this ruined a lot of businesses built on top of it at the time, it was perfectly predictable.
+Before web3, it was near impossible to build real application-specific protocols on the internet.
+And counter to the beliefs of the biggest web3 critics, web3 does allow you to build real, open, and neutral protocols." - [source](https://mirror.xyz/0xE4f646F0Be4fF5ce185540F5366295f91d75b65D/-xpmr7ceHmi5Hqsl7zRtig9ph_dtCvWjZOoWOVN0bcg)

 ## Centralized & fragmented identity/preferences